Sikhs! They’re just like us! – Part 1

 Most of the countries in Asia and Africa are just a bunch of arbitrary lines drawn by European colonists.
 India’s particularly noteworthy in that it never particularly existed as a singular unit, until the British came along and very-heavily centralised its rule.
 Actually, the term “India” originally referred to a a small region that is now in Pakistan, but we’re not getting in to that.

-From a legal perspective, India’s a country but, from an ethnolinguistic perspective it’s less a country than a continent, with each state being a country.
+From a legal perspective, India’s a country, but, from an ethnolinguistic perspective, it’s less a country than a continent, with each state being a country.
 Take Europe, there are definitely cultural similarities across nations that have developed with time, they’ve engaged economically with each other, their languages share words in common, they often practice the same faiths, but there are also some pretty pronounced differences.
 They speak different tongues, they generally look different, and, boy, did they ever get into disagreements.

 Now, imagine if someone came along and made Europe a giant country (Ed.: Message for EU critics – yeah, yeah, we get it), with the central government in Berlin, and pretty much everyone in charge is either German or French.
 You gotta figure it won’t be long before Italians or Swedes or Czechs start voicing grievances.
 Grievances about being ignored, being mistreated, and exploited economically, while also noting that government seems to only really care about the French and German people.